NBAmine/Lamp-with-customized-colors/README.md

 ### **decimalToBinary(int color, int array)**

-transfer a color represented in decimal to binary and save it in an array passed as an argument
+transfer a color represented in decimal to binary and save it in an array passed as an argument - in our case, the array is a global variable-

 ### **binaryToDecimal(int array)**

-return decimal representation (uint16_t) of a color represented in binary (array of 8 bits)
+return decimal representation (uint16_t) of a color represented in binary (array of 16 bits)

 ### **brightnessInput()**